Monterey Conducts Operations in the Black Sea

-210320-N-WQ732-4044 BLACK SEA (March 20, 2021) Sailors practice room clearing procedures during visit board search and seizure (VBSS) training aboard the Ticonderoga-class guided-missile cruiser USS Monterey (CG 61), March 20, 2021.
+210320-N-WQ732-5134 BLACK SEA (March 20, 2021) Boatswain’s Mate 2nd Class Laplause Moore, from Baton Rouge, Mississippi, signals to pilots of an MH-60R Sea Hawk, attached to the “Swamp Foxes” of Helicopter Maritime Strike Squadron (HSM) 74, on the flight deck of the Ticonderoga-class guided-missile cruiser USS Monterey (CG 61), March 20, 2021.
 Monterey is operating with the IKE Carrier Strike Group on a routine deployment in the U.S. Sixth Fleet area of operations in support of U.S. national interests and security in Europe and Africa.
 (U.S. Navy photo by Mass Communication Specialist Seaman Chelsea Palmer/Released)

 |Date Taken: